Gathering Data#

 Creating a Scrapy project#

-To gather data, the first step is always the same: creating a Scrapy
+To gather data, the first step is always the same: creating a Scrapy project.

 scrapy startproject <projectname>

-This creates a folder <projectname>
+This creates a folder <projectname> with the following content.

 .